 What We Don’t

-- 20D shell and Gore-Tex Active membrane aren't as tough or durable as more alpine-focused hardshells.
+- 20-denier shell and Gore-Tex Active membrane aren't as tough or durable as more alpine-focused hardshells.

 - Lack of pit zips and the non-helmet compatible hood keep it firmly in the hiking realm.

 The REI Drypoint GTX is a lightweight yet well-appointed shell built for hiking and backpacking.
-Despite having a slightly wider appeal, one of its closest competitors is the Outdoor Research Realm, which features a similar 3-layer design with 20-denier fabric, and weighs 10.9 ounces total.
-The biggest difference is the shell material: the Drypoint uses Gore-Tex Active while the Realm uses OR’s in-house AscentShell.
-We have been impressed with AscentShell overall, which is more stretchy than Gore-Tex Active but less windproof.
-In terms of features, the Realm has a helmet-compatible hood and chest pockets that make it more of a crossover piece for backcountry skiing and even climbing (for more information, see our in-depth Realm review).
-If you plan on sticking to hiking, we like the Drypoint both in build and price (it costs $30 less).
-If you add winter sports to the mix, the Realm is the slightly more versatile option.
+Despite having a slightly wider appeal, one of its closest competitors is the Outdoor Research Interstellar, which features a similar 3-layer design, 20-denier face fabric, and weighs 11.6 ounces.
+The biggest difference is the shell material: the Drypoint uses Gore-Tex Active while the Interstellar uses OR’s in-house AscentShell.
+We have been impressed with AscentShell overall, which is stretchier than Gore-Tex Active but less windproof.
+In terms of features, the Interstellar has a helmet-compatible hood and stuffs into its own left-hand pocket, which makes it more of a crossover piece for backcountry skiing and climbing.
+If you plan on sticking to hiking, we like the Drypoint both in build and price (it costs $50 less).
+If you add winter sports to the mix, the Interstellar is the slightly more versatile option.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Drypoint is sold exclusively by REI Co-op.
 You can see the Drypoint GTX page here and support us in the process.
 Thanks!